Strong 6.3 magnitude earthquake hits central Croatia

-The European Mediterranean Seismological Center said an earthquake of 6.3 magnitude hit 46 kilometers (17 miles) southeast of Zagreb.
-Initial reports said the earthquake caused wide damage, collapsing roofs, building facades and even some entire buildings.
+The European Mediterranean Seismological Center said an earthquake of 6.3 magnitude hit 17 miles southeast of Zagreb.
+Initial reports said the earthquake caused wide damage, collapsing roofs, building facades and even some buildings.

 The regional N1 television reported live Tuesday from the town of Petrinja, which was hard-hit in the Monday quake, that a collapsed building had fallen on a car.
 The footage showed firefighters trying to remove the debris from the car, which was buried underneath.
 The report said a man apparently was in the car when the quake hit.